githubtraining/training-manual/docs/07_collaborating_on_code.md

 #### ![octicon-comment-discussion] Conversation tab

 Similar to the discussion thread on an Issue, a Pull Request contains a discussion about the changes being made to the repository.
-This discussion is found in the **Conversation** tab and also includes a record of all of the commits made on the branch as well as assignments, labels and reviews that have been applied to the pull request.
+This discussion is found in the **Conversation** tab and also includes a record of all the commits made on the branch as well as assignments, labels and reviews that have been applied to the pull request.

 #### ![octicon-git-commit] Commits tab